 I’m Silvia.
 I’m from Worcester, MA USA, but I like to tell people I’m from Norway.

-In January 2015 we both decided to leave Asia and for 6 months we traveled overland to a new home in Europe.
-We passed through places like Burma, China, Mongolia, Russia (Siberia in winter, yup!), the Baltics, and finally the Balkans.
+In January 2015 I decided to leave Asia and for 6 months I traveled overland to a new home in Europe.
+I passed through places like Burma, China, Mongolia, Russia (Siberia in winter, yup!), the Baltics, and finally the Balkans.

 I will eat anything and probably enjoy it.
 I may have weakened taste buds or something.